arialp/mipsim/README.md

 - Input MIPS assembly code.
 - Assemble the code into machine code.
 - Execute the code step-by-step or run the entire program.
-- View the states of instruction memory, data memory, and registers.
+- Set clock rate for the execution.
+- Stop the execution using the "Stop" button.

 #### Example Input: